 Asset types consists of Static Variables and Aspects.
 A variable comprises of properties as

 searchable.
 Static variables can be updated and deleted.
 Refer to the Samples for updating and deleting Asset Type variables to learn more about updating and deleting variables.

 Variable properties like

 defaultValue can be updated however

 searchable cannot be updated.
-The changed values are propogated to all its Asset instances.
-Multiple variables can be updated using update variables api provided the variable names are not interchanged in same request.
+The changed values are propagated to all its Asset instances.
+Multiple variables can be updated using update variables API provided the variable names are not interchanged in same request.
 Updating variables is allowed to the variables defined on an asset type and not the inherited variables.
 The update operation will update only the given variables and other variables remain as it is.
 The update request should have

 If-Match header with value of